HamedNN76/postman-fetch/README.md

 We have to pass two parameters to this class:

-- Postman exported JSON collection.
+- Postman exported JSON collection (v2.1).
 - Options:
-    - variables: pass your postman environment variables as a JSON.
+    - variables: pass your postman environment variables as an object.
     - debug: this flag log the important thing like request and params for development.

 For example you can make fetch.js file like this: